 A Percocet®high can feel as powerful and euphoric as the effects of heroin.
 As a result, people often use the drug in ways that it was not intended.
 This usage can quickly lead to chemical dependency and addiction.

 After taking Percocet® in its pill form for a while, the body becomes tolerant.
-So, some people increase their Percocet® dosage to get high.
-Or, they may grind the pill into a fine powder that they can snort or inject.
+So, some people increase their Percocet® dosage to get high, chew on the pill to increase absorption, or they may grind the pill into a fine powder that they can snort or inject.
 These methods speed up the Percocet® high, allowing it to enter the central nervous system more quickly.
 However, these modes also increase the risk of overdose.

-While many people see snorting the drug as less risky, it can damage the sinuses, injuring the blood vessels or causing an infection.
+While many people see snorting the drug as less risky, it can damage the sinuses, injure the blood vessels or cause an infection.

 Another method of misusing Percocet® is taking the pill with alcohol.
 However, by mixing Percocet® and alcohol, the sedative nature of both substances is heightened.
 This combination can lead a user to pass out, injuring themself, or vomit while unconscious, which could lead to death by asphyxiation.